kubernetes-retired/service-catalog/docs/DEVGUIDE.md

     kubectl get servicebrokers,serviceclasses,serviceinstances,servicebindings

-**NOTE**: If there are any resouces, for example left over from an earlier walkthrough, you can delete them using `script/cleanup.sh`.
+**NOTE**: If there are any resources left over from an earlier walkthrough, you can delete them using `script/cleanup.sh`.

 Now we are ready to use service catalog.
 First, register service broker with the
 catalog: